gpitsilis/hate-speech/README.txt

 The <label> should be either "none", "sexism" or "racism". e.g.: 5878947239423749,none,"Hello world"

-Also, the input data must be provided in 3 separate files, one for each class, with filenames:
+Also, the input data aquired from the above file must be converted and provided in 3 separate files, one for each class, with the followinf filenames:
 "tweets_hate_speech_none.csv",
 "tweets_hate_speech_sexism.csv",
 "tweets_hate_speech_racism.csv".